 There’s a rampant problem with B2B case studies—so many are entirely focused on the provider instead of the customer.

-Companies go out of their way to paint themselves as the hero their customers needed to succeed.
+Companies go out of their way to paint themselves as the hero their customers need to succeed.
 In reality, case studies should highlight how your customers are the heroes.
 Your potential customers want to see themselves in the story and think about all the potential benefits in their own context.

 This is what Help Scout does well in its case studies.
 We’ll look at the Paystack case study as an example.